• Nepal Trekking Planner

 Benefits of Trekking in September at the Annapurna Sanctuary Base Camp and The Circuit.

 Trekking in September has numerous benefits.
 First, the weather is mild, making it easier to walk long distances without feeling too tired or uncomfortable.
 Second, the trails are less crowded, offering a more peaceful and relaxing experience.
 Third, the flora and fauna of the region are at their best during this time of year, making it an excellent opportunity to see rare birds and animals.
 Fourth, the views of the Himalayan peaks are spectacular, and the clear skies offer a perfect opportunity for photography.
-Finally, the accommodation and food options are abundant, as most of the teahouses and lodges are open during this time of year.
+Finally, the accommodation and food options are abundant, as most teahouses and lodges are open during this time of year.

 Preparing for the Annapurna Base Camp trek in September.